seedhartha/reone/README.md

 [![Build Status](https://github.com/seedhartha/reone/actions/workflows/cmake.yml/badge.svg)](https://github.com/seedhartha/reone/actions/workflows/cmake.yml)

 reone is a free and open source game engine, capable of running Star Wars: Knights of the Old Republic and its sequel, The Sith Lords.
-We aim to provide an engine that is flexible and modern, and can be used to:
+We aim to provide an engine that can be used to:

 - Play KotOR and TSL from beginning to end
 - Create mods that drastically change the gameplay or improve the visuals